what-if-horizon/what-if-data-donation/doc/source/articles/next-in-docker.md

 docker compose up
 ```

-Go to `https://localhost:80` and if everything went succesful you should see next.
+Go to `https://localhost:80` and if everything went well you should see Next.

 Note: because you self-signed your TLS certificates your browser will complain: accept all the risks and continue.